Near Oak Grove in Christian County, Kentucky — The American South (East South Central)

 than the strong man in his wrath"

 –Elizabeth Barrett Browning

 Dedicated to the victims of the

 Erected 1995 by the Kentucky Crushed Stone Association, Kentucky Transportation Cabinet, Federal Highway Administration.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Bethel Meeting House (approx. 4.8 miles away in Tennessee); Old Post House (approx. 4.8 miles away in Tennessee); Montgomery County Soldiers And Sailors World War I Monument (approx. 6.1 miles away in Tennessee); Camp Boone Wilma Glodean Rudolph (approx. 6.4 miles away in Tennessee); Valentine Sevier Station (approx. 7.3 miles away in Tennessee); Valentine Sevier, Memorial (approx. 7.4 miles away in Tennessee); Sevier Station (approx. 7.4 miles away in Tennessee).
+Bethel Meeting House (approx. 4.8 miles away in Tennessee); Old Post House (approx. 4.8 miles away in Tennessee); Reuben Ross Montgomery County Soldiers And Sailors World War I Monument (approx. 6.1 miles away in Tennessee); Camp Boone (approx. 6.1 miles away in Tennessee); Wilma Glodean Rudolph (approx. 6.4 miles away in Tennessee); Country Woman's Club (approx. 6.4 miles away in Tennessee); The Trenton School (approx. 7.1 miles away).

 More about this memorial.
 One of many such memorials throughout Kentucky at rest areas.